scottyhardy/docker-remote-desktop/README.md

 ## Running local images with scripts

-I've created some simple scripts that give the minimum requirements for either running the container interactively or running as a detached daemon.
+These simple scripts are provided to run the local container image built in the previous step, either interactively or as a detached daemon.
+Note that these scripts do not download the image from Docker Hub.

 To run with an interactive bash session: